layer5io/layer5/CONTRIBUTING.md

 - [proxies.yml](https://github.com/layer5io/layer5/blob/master/_data/categories/proxies.yml) - list of individual modern proxies
 - [lb.yml](https://github.com/layer5io/layer5/blob/master/_data/categories/gw.yml) - list of API gateways

 Entries should be listed in alphabetical order.
 Edit other yaml files as needed.
-Build and preview your changes by running `make site` or `make docker`.

 ### <a name="flow">Contribution Flow</a>
 Please contribute!
 The Layer5 site uses GitHub Pages to host the docs site.
 The process of contributing to documentation follows this flow: